Azure/azure-storage-fuse/TSG.md

 You try to unmount the blob storage, but the recommended command is not found.
 Whilst `umount` may work instead, fusermount is the recommended method, so install the fuse package, for example on Ubuntu 20+:

     sudo apt install fuse3
+please note the fuse version is dependent on the linux distrubtion you're using.
+Refer to fuse version for your distro [here](https://github.com/Azure/azure-storage-fuse/tree/main#blobfuse2---a-microsoft-supported-azure-storage-fuse-driver)

 **7. Hangs while mounting to private link storage account**